TomKwanyingkin/phd_thesis_markdown/source/11_chapter_3.md

 <br>
 Fig.20 The mirror image of Multiple hands of two users</center>
 <br>
 In other words, it is not capable to gather the recognized results of Tom’s each hand to output 55th floor when there are multiple hands in one frame as shown in fig.27.
-The recognized result of Tom’s right hand may be combined with that of Ernest’s left hand.
+The recognized result of Tom’s right hand may be randomly combined with that of Ernest’s left hand.
 As a result, the elevator may go to 65th undesired location.
 Based on the above, multi-users’ hand gestures recognition mode will be designed for recognizing all the hands at once.
 To achieve this, various methods has been considered.

 The first approach that comes out my mind is k-means clustering.
 The k-means clustering aims to partition n data into k clusters in which each data belongs to the cluster with the nearest mean.